Our main recommendation

 - Oscillating technology removes more plaque than sonic brushes

 - Noisier than other sonic brushes

-- Battery life is worst than most competing brands
+- Battery life is worse than most competing brands

 - Not many models come with travel cases